-Satisfactory Academic Progress requirements for federal and institutional financial aid

-According to Title IV financial aid regulations, students must make satisfactory progress toward a degree in order to remain eligible to receive financial aid.
-Satisfactory academic progress includes both a qualitative (grade-point average) and quantitative (number of credit hours completed) measure of the student's progress.
-For a four-year (eight-semester) bachelor's degree program, there is a 12-semester maximum for the receipt of federal aid.
+Satisfactory Academic Progress requirements for federal and institutional financial aid both a qualitative (grade-point average) and quantitative (number of credit hours completed) measure of the student's progress.
+For a four-year (eight-semester) bachelor's degree, there is a 12-semester maximum for the receipt of federal aid.
 (150% rule)